Fast Transport on Request: new alternative intercity transport

 Logistic control

-• Capacity planning, using aggregated demand f
+• Capacity planning, using aggregated demand forecasts

 • Real-time operations planning on combined deployment of vehicles and allocation of seats